 After implementing the picker into your project you will need to specify your API key (you can sign up for a free one here) and then set your picker options.
 I also like to log my results so that I can see my file handle after the upload is complete.

 Once you have initiated the picker and chosen the webcam source

 you may need to enable your webcam in the browser.
-This is what that will look like in the url bar if you are using Chrome:
+This is what that will look like in the url bar if you are using Firefox: